18 Common Diseases Your Fish May Have (And How to Cure Them)

 What are the most common issues?

 The most common fish diseases are Ich, internal parasites.
-Dropsy is common in fancy goldfish.
-Hole in the Head disease is common with Discus, and Fin Rot is problematic with Betta fish.
+Read more about fancy goldfish.
+Hole in the Head disease is common with Discus.

 How Do You Identify Different types of Infections?